 Keep skin hydrated with products containing ingredients like glycerin, sorbitol or hyaluronic acid.
 Use products that support a weak epidermal barrier like antioxidants, panthenol (vit B), niacinamides – an ingredient that increases ceramide production and restores skin barrier function.
 These steps can limit the damage allergens can inflict on the skin.
 Remember, over-exfoliation and retinoid use can inflame conditions like eczema and rosacea so minimal exfoliation may be required.

 Cleansers: pH 4.5 – 6; Toners: pH 5 – 6; AHA and BHA Exfoliants: pH 3 – 4; Moisturizers: pH 5 – 7; Serums: pH 4 – 6; Vitamin C (ascorbic acid) products: pH 2.6 – 3.2; Retinol products: pH 3.7 – 6; Sunscreens: pH 5 –7.
 Get a test strip here.

-Please consult with your doctor or dermatoloigist for professional help with this condition.
+Please consult with your doctor or dermatologist for professional help with this condition.

 Want to get support for finding products right for your skin?
 Join us at the Christine Byer Beauty Club.
 We offer a 14-Day FREE Preview with full access to everything in the Club.
-Ask Christine questions and have access to savings and the opportunity to win a FREE consultaton.
-If you don’t find value, cancel within the 14 days at no charge.
-We think for 3 cents a day it’s a phenomenal value.
+Ask Christine questions and have access to savings and the opportunity to win a FREE consultation.
+If you don’t find value in your membership, cancel within the 14 days at no charge.
+We think for 3 cents a day it’s a phenomenal deal.

 You May Be Interested In: